-9.1 The MTFS is the starting point for developing a meaningful three year strategy that sets out the strategic intention for different strands of funding available to the Council.
-The Council will then be able to rely on this to inform future decisions.

-- 9.2 The Council's budget is essentially fixed in cash terms and its ability to raise income is limited as there are national controls in place around council tax and business rates. - 9.3 Officers will continue to work with the Hub Committee and the results of this will be incorporated into future Budget reports.
-This will consider ways to reduce the Council's operating costs and generating further income and savings. - 9.4 Further options for Members' considerations of how to close the predicted budget gap of £393,030 will be presented as part of the 21st November report.
+- 9.1 The MTFS is the starting point for developing a meaningful three-year strategy that sets out the strategic intention for different strands of funding available to the Council.
+The Council will then be able to rely on this to inform future decisions. - 9.2 The Council's budget is fixed in cash terms and its ability to raise income is limited as there are national controls in place around council tax and business rates. - 9.3 Officers will continue to work with the Hub Committee and the results of this will be incorporated into future Budget reports.
+This will consider ways to reduce the Council's operating costs and generating further income and savings. - 9.4 Further options for Members' considerations of how to close the predicted budget gap of £142,030 will be presented as part of the 16 January 2024 report.
 The table below shows the budget timetable for the budget meetings for the 2024/25 Budget process.

-19 th September 2023 Hub Committee - To consider the three

-19 September 2023

-year MTFS (Medium Term Financial

-Strategy) for 2024/25 to 2026/27

-21st November 2023 Hub Committee - To consider draft

-proposals for the Revenue and Capital

-Budget for 2024/25.

-16th January 2024 Overview & Scrutiny Committee - To

-consider draft proposals for the

-Revenue and Capital Budget for

-2024/25.

-202 1/201

-20th 1 2024 III b Consultation To account of Final

-30 th January 2024 Hub Committee - To recommend Final

-Budget Proposals to Council for

-2024/25

-15th February 2024 Date which Council Procedure Rule 16

-(9am) applies

-20th February 2024 Full Council - To approve Final Budget

-Proposals for 2024/25 and set the

-WDBC share of the Council Tax
+19 th September 2023 Hub Committee - To consider the three- year MTFS (Medium Term Financial Strategy) for 2024/25 to 2026/27 21st November 2023 Hub Committee - To consider draft proposals for the Revenue and Capital Budget for 2024/25.
+Wednesday 10 th January 2024 (4pm) All Member Briefing on the Budget Proposals for 2024/25 16th January 2024 Overview & Scrutiny Committee - To consider draft proposals for the Revenue and Capital Budget for 2024/25.
+30 th January 2024 Hub Committee - To recommend Final Budget Proposals to Council for 2024/25 15th February 2024 (9am) Date which Council Procedure Rule 16 applies 20th February 2024 Full Council - To approve Final Budget Proposals for 2024/25 and set the WDBC share of the Council Tax

-22 February 2024 Council Tax Setting Panel - to agree the

-Council Tax Resolution for 2024/25

-(This is WDBC share plus all other

-precepting authorities share).
+22 February 2024 Council Tax Setting Panel - to agree the Council Tax Resolution for 2024/25 (This is WDBC share plus all other precepting authorities share). ------------------ --

 Note 1- Council Procedure Rule 16 states that 'Where a member intends to move a motion or amendment in relation to the Budget, the text of that motion or amendment must be put in writing and submitted to the Head of Paid Service by 9am on the third working day before the meeting, in order that officers may have sufficient time to consider and advise the Council of the financial implications of any such motion or amendment'.
-As per the timetable above, this would need to be submitted by 9am on Thursday 15th February 2024.
+As per the timetable above, this would need to be submitted by 9am on Thursday 15 February 2024.